SysKitTeam/docs-point/docs/get-to-know-syskit-point/point-starter-kit.md

 There are many reports available in Syskit Point, and **the categories that the reports cover** are:

 * [**Permissions**](../reporting/access-reports.md): Detect and manage who has access to what across Microsoft 365 sites.
 Drill down into user permissions and memberships.
 Detect broken inheritance for all your content where permissions differ from a parent!
 * [**External Sharing**](../reporting/external-sharing-reports.md): Control external access and excessive content sharing.
-Find all external users, and guests, and detect externally shared content along with all sharing links.
+Find all external users and guests, and detect externally shared content along with all sharing links.
-* [**License Usage**](../reporting/licenses-reports.md): Discover assigned, unassigned, and inactive Microsoft 365 licenses and the overall cost or find and reclaim licenses assigned to inactive or blocked users - optimize the budget.
+* [**License Usage**](../reporting/licenses-reports.md): Discover assigned, unassigned, and inactive Microsoft 365 licenses and the overall cost, or find and reclaim licenses assigned to inactive or blocked users - optimize the budget.
 * [**Cleanup**](../reporting/cleanup-and-health-reports.md): Check Microsoft 365 Groups and Microsoft Teams with disabled or deleted owners and assign new ones.
 Identify and remove orphaned users.

 ![Syskit Point - Reports](../../static/img/point-starter-kit-reports.png)